ddolab/computing-resources-guide/README.md

 - Mangi
 - Mesabi [retiring soon]

-Each cluster has nodes with different architecture, and more information on that can be found [here](https://www.msi.umn.edu/partitions).
+Nodes on each cluster have different architecture, and more information on that can be found [here](https://www.msi.umn.edu/partitions).

 <a name="connecting-to-MSI"></a>
 ## Connecting to MSI and file transfer

-To use MSI on **Windows**, it is recommended to download [PuTTY](https://www.msi.umn.edu/support/faq/how-do-i-configure-putty-connect-msi-unix-systems, which is an ssh client that will allow you to connect to MSI terminal.
+To use MSI on **Windows**, it is recommended to download [PuTTY](https://www.msi.umn.edu/support/faq/how-do-i-configure-putty-connect-msi-unix-systems), which is an ssh client that will allow you to connect to MSI terminal.
 Instead, you can also use PowerShell.

-In **Linux- and Mac-**based computers, do `ssh X500@partition-name.msi.umn.edu`.
-Replace `partition-name` with the partition you want to access (e.g. `agate`, `mangi`, `mesabi`).
+In **Linux- and Mac**-based systems, run `ssh X500@cluster-name.msi.umn.edu` command in the terminal.
+Replace `cluster-name` with the cluster you want to access (e.g. `agate`, `mangi`, `mesabi`).

 Although you can use the terminal to move files to and from MSI, it is recommended to use softwares like WinSCP (for Windows) and FileZilla (for Linux and Mac) with user-friendly GUIs.
 More information on these can be found [here](https://www.msi.umn.edu/support/faq/how-do-i-transfer-data-between-mac-or-windows-computer-and-msi-unix-computers).